 Below, we’re going to provide you with a detailed look at all of the symptoms and signs to look for if you suspect that gum disease is starting to impact your life.

-Can Gum Disease lead to cancer?
+The question is, Can Gum Disease cause cancer?

 We all know how important it is to keep up with your oral hygiene for reasons related to keeping your breath fresh and avoiding tooth decay.
 However, recent studies have been conducted which are beginning to show some interesting links between the health of your mouth and how at-risk you are of developing specific types of cancers.